DiscoBBQ/MeTube/technical_report.md

 It is also important to note that the `interactions` table is the implementation of the Favorites/Views/Downloads entities in the ER Diagram.
 I will discuss this further in the "Implementation Details Section"

+Below is a graphical representation of the database schema.
+The actual schema file is `database_schema.sql`

 ![The Database Schema for this implementation of MeTube](Database%20Schema.png)

 ## Function Design